 It’s in the pub car park, still hot and ticking slightly as it cools.
-It has a pair of wheels visible under some cowls outside at the front of what looks like a glider fuselage, so it must be a vehicle of sorts, but the rear tail wing and the pair of jet engine cowls blending into the rear bodywork make it look like a combination of a glider and a Lockheed A-10 Thunderbolt alias the Tankbuster or the Warthog.
+It has a pair of wheels visible under some cowls outside at the front of what looks like a glider fuselage and a single, fat rear tyre can just be seen at the back.
+So it must be a vehicle of sorts, but the rear tail wing and the pair of jet engine cowls blending into the rear bodywork make it look like a combination of a glider and a Lockheed A-10 Thunderbolt (alias the Tankbuster or the Warthog).
 Unlike most cars this looks very military with matt grey paintwork and stenciled labels such as ‘Keep 2m clear when motors running’, ‘no handhold’.
 I just had to have a word with the owner.

 Q: This looks more like a glider fuselage with two wheel pods on the front.
 Is it some sort of jet car?